-If during A-file review the asylum office discovers an NTA and there is no record of a filed and docketed NTA with EOIR in PCQS-DOJ-EOIR, asylum office personnel should complete the following steps:[1]
+If during A-file review the asylum office discovers an NTA and there is no record of a filed and docketed NTA with EOIR in PCQS-DOJ-EOIR, asylum office personnel should complete the following steps:

-- 1. Cancel the affirmative asylum interview if the unfiled NTA is discovered prior to the interview date. - 2.
-Search the A-number in PCQS-DOJ-EOIR to identify the proper EOIR court location to forward the Form I-589 and the EOIR court packet and to file the new NTA. - In PCQS-DOJ-EOIR, the proper court location is identified as the "Base City" in the Summary, IJ Decisions, Event Dates & Decisions/Adjournments, Hearing Schedule, and Proceeding tabs.
+1. Cancel the affirmative asylum interview if the unfiled NTA is discovered prior to the interview date.

+2. Search the A-number in PCQS-DOJ-EOIR to identify the proper EOIR court location to forward the Form I-589 and the EOIR court packet and to file the new NTA.

+3. In PCQS-DOJ-EOIR, the proper court location is identified as the "Base City" in the Summary, IJ Decisions, Event Dates & Decisions/Adjournments, Hearing Schedule, and Proceeding tabs.
 If there are multiple court locations listed, the proper court location is the most recent Base City.
 In some instances, the individual's address in the case management system will not correspond to the jurisdiction of the Base City identified in PCQS-DOJ-EOIR.
-In this instance, the case should be forwarded to the Base City found in PCQS-DOJ-EOIR. - 2.
-Asylum personnel may contact the EOIR Hotline for the appropriate court information. - 3.
-Complete the necessary security checks. - 4.
-Generate a new NTA with the date, time, and location of the immigration court hearing. - 5.
-Enter the case into CASE-ISS/DHS Portal and select "Previously Issued/Unfiled NTA Clock is Running...(D)" as the Clock Status. - 6.
-Gather all necessary documentation for the court, including the Form I-589 and supporting documents, and any existing A- and T-files. - Search the A-number in RAILS to identify and locate any existing T-files.
+In this instance, the case should be forwarded to the Base City found in PCQS-DOJ-EOIR.

+4. Asylum personnel may contact the EOIR Hotline for the appropriate court information.

+6. Generate a new NTA with the date, time, and location of the immigration court hearing.

+7. Enter the case into CASE-ISS/DHS Portal and select "Previously Issued/Unfiled NTA - Clock is Running...(D)" as the Clock Status.

+8. Gather all necessary documentation for the court, including the Form I-589 and supporting documents, and any existing A- and T-files.

+9. Search the A-number in RAILS to identify and locate any existing T-files.
 Any A- or T-files not already located with U.S. Immigration and Customs Enforcement's Office of the Principal Legal Advisor (ICE OPLA) should be requested in RAILS within 48 hours of receipt of the case.
-A- and T-files already in the possession of ICE OPLA do not need to be requested. - 2.
-Upon receipt of any A- or T-files, combine the files by completing the following: - 1.
-Remove all documentation from the left and right side of the T-file, place it underneath the documentation on the corresponding side of the A-file, and place Appendix 62 ("Asylum/NACARA 203 Processing Sheet for T-files") between the A- and T-file documentation. - 2.
-Physically remove the T-file barcode and staple it to the inside cover of the A-file. - 3.
-Consolidate the A- and T-files in RAILS. - 7.
-Create the EOIR court packet; fill out, print, and attach the Case Confirmation worksheet from CASE-ISS/DHS Portal; and forward the EOIR court packet with the Case Confirmation worksheet to the appropriate immigration court, including filing the NTA.
+A- and T-files already in the possession of ICE OPLA do not need to be requested.

+10. Upon receipt of any A- or T-files, combine the files by completing the following:

+11. Remove all documentation from the left and right side of the T-file, place it underneath the documentation on the corresponding side of the A-file, and place Appendix 62 ("Asylum/NACARA 203 Processing Sheet for T- files") between the A-and T-file documentation.

+12. Physically remove the T-file barcode and staple it to the inside cover of the A-file.

+14. Create the EOIR court packet; fill out, print, and attach the Case Confirmation worksheet from CASE-ISS/DHS Portal; and forward the EOIR court packet with the Case Confirmation worksheet to the appropriate immigration court, including filing the NTA.
 For more information regarding EOIR court packets, see AAPM Section II.R.
 Post-Service Processing.

-- 1. Print multiple copies of the Case Confirmation worksheet from CASE-ISS/DHS Portal, one for the EOIR court packet, one for the principal applicant's A-file, and one for each dependent A-file that is also being sent to the court. - Close the Form I-589 in the case management system by selecting under the Adjudication Tab "Forward to IJ/Clock Running - Close" as the Case Event, choosing "Previously Unfiled NTA" as the Close Type, and filling out the "Closed On" date field. - 9.
-Issue the individual the new NTA and the appropriate Notice informing them that the asylum office will not conduct their asylum interview: - Issue Appendix 107 ("Notice of Forwarding of Form I-589 to EOIR OR Notice of Transfer of Form I-589 to EOIR (Non-Expedited Removal)"), if the individual was not previously issued a Form I-860, OR - 2.
-Issue Appendix 108 ("Notice of Forwarding of Form I-589 to EOIR OR Notice of Dismissal of Form I-589 (Expedited Removal)"), if the individual was previously issued a Form I-860. - 10.
-Send the A- or T-file to ICE OPLA, and update the file transfer in RAILS as appropriate.
+15. Print multiple copies of the Case Confirmation worksheet from CASE-ISS/DHS Portal, one for the EOIR court packet, one for the principal applicant's A-file, and one for each dependent A-file that is also being sent to the court.

+16. Close the Form I-589 in the case management system by selecting under the Adjudication Tab "Forward to IJ/Clock Running - Close" as the Case Event, choosing "Previously Unfiled NTA" as the Close Type, and filling out the "Closed On" date field.

+17. Issue the individual the new NTA and the appropriate Notice informing them that the asylum office will not conduct their asylum interview: